AgBase/GOanna/README.md

 # GOanna

-[Documentation for GOanna] (https://agbase-docs.readthedocs.io/en/latest/) is hosted by ReadtheDocs.
+Documentation for GOanna is hosted by ReadtheDocs: https://agbase-docs.readthedocs.io/en/latest/ .